DeepSurface: Patches

 Exporting

 Any report can be exported as an Excel spreadsheet or PDF.
-For more information on exporting, see the Reporting Exports Section of the help documentation.
+For more information on exporting, see the Exporting Section of the help documentation.

 Detail View